-Mexico’s ex-defense secretary arrested in Los Angeles
+Mexico’s ex-defense minister arrested in Los Angeles

-MEXICO CITY (AP) — Former Mexican defense secretary Gen. Salvador Cienfuegos, who led the country’s armed forces for six years under ex-President Enrique Peña Nieto, has been arrested at Los Angeles International Airport, Mexico’s top diplomat said Thursday.
+MEXICO CITY (AP) — Former Mexican defense secretary Gen. Salvador Cienfuegos, who led the country’s army for six years under ex-President Enrique Peña Nieto, has been arrested at Los Angeles International Airport, U.S. and Mexican sources confirmed Thursday.

+A person with knowledge of the arrest said Cienfuegos was arrested on a U.S. Drug Enforcement Administration warrant.

-Foreign Minister Marcelo Ebrard did not say on what charges Cienfuegos was detained.
-He wrote on his Twitter account that U.S. Ambassador Christopher Landau had informed him of the general’s arrest.
+Mexico’s Foreign Minister, Marcelo Ebrard, did not say on what charges Cienfuegos was detained.
+He wrote on his Twitter account that U.S. Ambassador Christopher Landau had informed him of the general’s arrest and that Cienfuegos had a right to receive consular assistance.

-Ebrard wrote that Mexico’s Consul in Los Angeles would be informing him about the charges “in the next few hours,” and that Cienfuegos had a right to receive consular assistance.
-He did not specify if the general was arrested at the airport arriving or leaving the country.
+A senior Mexican official who cannot be quoted because he wasn’t authorized to give details of the case said officials are waiting to be told the specific charges.

+The official said Cienfuegos was arrested when he arrived at the Los Angeles airport with his family.
+His family members were released and he was taken to the Metropolitan Detention Center.

 Cienfuegos served from 2012 to 2018 as secretary of defense under Peña Nieto.
 He is the highest-ranking former Cabinet official arrested since the top Mexican security official Genaro Garcia Luna was arrested in Texas in 2019.
 Garcia Luna, who served under former President Felipe Calderón, has pleaded not guilty to drug trafficking charges.